New Date—Antiracist Supervision Training Series: Session #1

 Event Description

-Bethel University’s Department of Social Work is hosting a series of four professional development workshops that will equip supervisors with the knowledge, skills, and effective processes to engage antiracism in their supervision practices.
+Bethel University’s Department of Social Work is hosting a series of three professional development workshops that will equip supervisors with the knowledge, skills, and effective processes to engage antiracism in their supervision practices.

 • Deepen participants' understanding of systemic racism in social work education and supervision by examining how microaggressions, the imposter phenomenon, and collective/historical trauma uniquely impact BIPOC students and practitioners from marginalized communities.